quantsingularity/QuantumBallot/infrastructure/README.md

-# Chainocracy Infrastructure
+# QuantumBallot Infrastructure

-This directory contains the infrastructure configuration and deployment resources for the Chainocracy project, a full-stack Web and Mobile application for American elections using Blockchain Technology.
+This directory contains the infrastructure configuration and deployment resources for the QuantumBallot project, a full-stack Web and Mobile application for American elections using Blockchain Technology.
 The infrastructure components are organized into several specialized subdirectories, each focusing on different aspects of deployment, orchestration, and infrastructure management.

 ## Overview

-The infrastructure directory provides all necessary configurations and scripts to deploy, manage, and scale the Chainocracy application across various environments.
+The infrastructure directory provides all necessary configurations and scripts to deploy, manage, and scale the QuantumBallot application across various environments.
 It follows infrastructure-as-code principles, ensuring consistent, reproducible deployments and environment configurations.

 ## Directory Structure